 Sometimes, no matter how much we exercise, we want our workouts to give us more in return.
-Compound exercises—multi-joint movements that work several muscles and muscle groups simultaneously—can pack a harder punch in a shorter amount of time, much like high-intensity interval training.
+Compound exercises—multi-joint movements that work several muscles and muscle groups simultaneously—can pack a harder punch in a shorter amount of time.
 These exercises are a combination of strength and cardio, helping you build muscle while boosting your heart rate and burning calories.
-You’re using more oxygen, which means your metabolism remains revved up long after your exercise session is over—otherwise known as exercise post oxygen consumption or EPOC.
+You’re using more oxygen, which means your metabolism remains revved up long after your exercise session is over—otherwise known as excess post oxygen consumption or EPOC.

 Incorporating these moves into your workout routine is a great way to challenge your body in different ways (and save some time on busier days).